 Toddlers listen, especially when you are helping them.
 Honest, they do.

 Teach your toddler to take some deep breaths to help relax them in situations.
 Concentrating on this breathing technique will also take their mind off of any fear they may have.

 9. Be a superhero

-This is one of my favorite tips because it is one that kick-starts the imagination and immediately distracts them from building up the fear in their mind.
+This is one of my favorite tips because it kick-starts the imagination and immediately distracts them from building up the fear in their mind.

 If they see a spider in the house and it scares them, snap them out of it by reversing the fear.

 It is pretty amazing to see the immediate change in perception.
-All of a sudden, my Son is protecting this insect that he was scared of just 10 seconds ago.
+Suddenly, my Son is protecting this insect that he was scared of just 10 seconds ago.